Definition of Bank Balance

-The bank balance is also known as the balance per bank or balance per bank statement and it refers to the ending balance appearing on a bank statement.
-For example, when a company receives its June checking account statement from its bank, the June 30 balance will be the bank balance.
-Usually this bank balance will not agree with the amount in the company's records since some checks written by the company will not have cleared the checking account by June 30.
-Similarly, some money received by the company on June 30 may not have been deposited in time for the amount to appear on the June bank statement.
+When a company receives its checking account statement from its bank showing June's activity, the ending balance on June 30 is the bank balance.
+(Generally, this bank balance will not agree with the amount in the company's records since some checks written by the company will not have cleared the bank by June 30.
+Similarly, some money received by the company on June 30 may not have been deposited in time for the amount to appear on the June bank statement.)

 The term book balance, which is also used in the bank reconciliation is the amount shown in the company's general ledger for the bank account.
 Book balance is also referred to as the balance per books.

 Example of Book Balance